mz-unit/unit/README.md

 ### Error and failure handling
 - State machine goes down -> recover from append only state transition event log.
 Write "intent" states before committing to an action.
 All state transitions are designed to be idempotent - for example before broadcasting a transaction, store its hash and ensure hash was not already submitted.
 - Block publisher crashes handled with checkpointing system.
 Idempotent downstream consumer means we can safely replay blocks if needed.
 - Transactions can revert, the state machine has transaction retry flows.
-This will reset the state machine back to transaction building steps.
+This will reset the state machine back to transaction building steps to build a new transaction payload to execute the required action.
 - External dependencies can go down - namely RPC providers and APIs like Hyperliquid's API.
 Our workflow execution engine implements retries and expontential backoff+jitter to handle these failures.
 We can introduce a reconciliation service to run periodically for failed workflows.
+For additional resiliency, load balance RPC requests across multiple providers.
 - Transactions may be reorged.
 State machine has steps to wait for a configurable number of confirmations before continuing other actions.
 Tradeoff is deposits may take a while, but our options are limited here.
 If we don't wait for finalization, there's a small possibility that the user's initial deposit in the deposit address gets reorged out on one chain, but we've already credited the destination account and can no longer sweep funds out of the deposit address.

 ### Implementing consensus